ZoneMinder/zoneminder/README.txt

       motion detection takes place but events are recorded  if external triggers require it.

-   Generally  speaking it is best to choose  `Monitor'  as  an initial setting here..
+   Generally  speaking it is best to choose  'Monitor'  as  an initial setting here..

    Enabled  - The enabled field indicates whether the  monitor